Breast Imaging

 We ask you to minimize activities for about 24 hours after the biopsy - no heavy lifting or arm movement.

 Your results will be available to your provider within 48 hours.
-The Breast Center staff will help arrange that appointment.
+The Breast Center staff will help arrange the appointment.

 Things to Know Before Your Stereotactic Biopsy